-The Revised Build Alternative would include upgraded, physically separated and raised bike facilities and shorter intersection crossings along NE Broadway and NE Weidler Street.
-The upgraded bike facilities would enhance cyclist separation from traffic compared to the bike lanes under the Build Alternative, which were designed to be separated but not raised.
-See Figure 6 and Figure 7 below for concept designs of cross sections showing active transportation facilities along NE Broadway and NE Weidler Street between N Vancouver Avenue and N Williams Ave, and between N Williams Avenue and N Victoria Avenue for the Revised Build and Build Alternatives.
+The Revised Build Alternative for both design options would include upgraded, physically separated and raised bicycle facilities and shorter intersection crossings along NE Broadway and NE Weidler Street with the exception of the crossing across the I-5 southbound and northbound right turn lanes at NE Weidler Street which would be longer due to the addition of a second right turn.
+The upgraded bicycle facilities would enhance cyclist separation from traffic compared to the bicycle lanes under the Build Alternative, which were designed to be separated but not raised.
+See Figure 8 and Figure 9 below for concept designs of cross sections showing active transportation facilities along NE Broadway and NE Weidler Street between N Vancouver Avenue and N Williams Ave, and between N Williams Avenue and N Victoria Avenue for the Revised Build and Build Alternatives.
+Similar to the 2019 Active Transportation Technical Report, the Revised Build Alternative would include the Clackamas Crossing, which would establish a low stress parallel route to N/NE Broadway/ N/NE Weidler Street and a direct connection between Lloyd District and the Moda Center.

-The Revised Build Alternative would accommodate bicyclists traveling northbound on N Williams Avenue on a northbound raised and protected bike facility on the east side of N Williams Avenue from N Ramsay Way to the onramp at the intersection of N Williams Avenue and N Broadway.
-Bicyclists would transition to the existing bike facilities on the west side of Williams at a signalized intersection at NE Hancock Street.
+The Revised Build Alternative under both design options would accommodate cyclists traveling northbound on N Williams Avenue on a northbound raised and protected bicycle facility on the east side of N Williams Avenue from N Ramsay Way to the entrance ramp at the intersection of N Williams Avenue and N Broadway.
+Cyclists would transition to the existing bicycle facilities on the west side of Williams at a signalized intersection at NE Hancock Street.
 The Revised Build Alternative does not include the two-way cycle track on N Williams Avenue between NE Hancock Street and NE Broadway, nor does it include the two-way bicycle and pedestrian path between NE Broadway and N Ramsay Way (N Winning Way) as designed in the Build Alternative.
 However, even without the two-way cycle track pedestrian and cyclist movements under the Revised Build Alternative would be improved compared to the No-Build Alternative and would be similar to those design under the Build Alternative.
+Options for bicycle facilities on N Williams Avenue including locations will be further evaluated during design with PBOT.

-The Revised Build Alternative would close the gap in sidewalks along the east side of N Williams Avenue between Multnomah Street and N Ramsay Way and provide protected bike lanes in the northbound and southbound directions.
-Options for bike facilities will be further evaluated during design with PBOT.
-As a result, pedestrian and cyclist movements under the Revised Build Alternative would be improved compared to the No-Build Alternative and similar to the design under the Build Alternative.
+The Revised Build Alternative would close the gap in sidewalks along the east side of N Williams Avenue between Multnomah Street and N Ramsay Way and provide protected bicycle lanes in the northbound direction As a result, pedestrian and cyclist movements under the Revised Build Alternative would be improved compared to the No-Build Alternative and similar to the design under the Build Alternative.

-In the Revised Build Alternative, southbound cyclists would travel on a protected bike facility on the west side of N Vancouver Avenue from NE Hancock Street to N Broadway.
-These bike facilities on N Vancouver Avenue would enhance cyclist safety and separation from traffic compared to the No-Build and similar to the design under the Build Alternative.
-Southbound cyclists on N Vancouver Avenue would be subject to less traffic stress and intersection complexity due to the relocation of the I-5 northbound offramp at the intersection of N Vancouver Avenue and N Broadway under the Revised Build Alternative compared to the Build and No-Build Alternatives.
+In the Revised Build Alternative under both design options, southbound cyclists would travel on a protected bicycle facility on the west side of N Vancouver Avenue from NE Hancock Street to N Broadway.
+These bicycle facilities on N Vancouver Avenue would enhance cyclist safety and separation from traffic compared to the No-Build and similar to the design under the Build Alternative.
+Southbound cyclists on N Vancouver Avenue would be subject to less traffic stress and intersection complexity due to the relocation of the I-5 southbound exit ramp at the intersection of N Vancouver Avenue and N Broadway under the Revised Build Alternative compared to the Build and No-Build Alternatives.
+In the 2-way Ramsay Way Design Option, a southbound right turn for N Vancouver Avenue would be protected to eliminate conflicts with the right turn traffic.
+In the 2-way Wheeler Design Option, the right turn movement would not be allowed, similar to the No-Build Alternative.